JJ-JianJiao/j-note/markdown/README.md

     ...
     ###### header 6
     ```
-3. Paragraph Text & Emphasis
+3. Paragraph Text & Emphasis.
   *a. in some cases if we want to change the new line, it needs to hit two "enter" key.*
   *b.
 Emphasis:*.
     (1) Italy: